Digital Accelerator Program

 - To provide access to digital collaboration space where Council project officers, the Support Partner and businesses participating in the program can chat, share resources, collaborate and help each other out.

 Council aims to help as many eligible businesses as possible to participate in the program and be successful in commencing ecommerce sales.
-It is planned for up to 40 businesses to be provided with an average of 10 hours in support services, and two hours each in Support Action Planning as part of onboarding.
+It is planned for up to 40 businesses to be provided with an average of 10 hours in support services, and two hours each in Support Action Planning as part of the program.

 - Early/conceptual - aspiring to make the transition to online sales and building an ecommerce website but have not made any tangible progress.